orca-so/xorca/README.md

 # xORCA Staking Program

-A Solana program for staking ORCA tokens with additional features and utilities.
+A Solana program for staking ORCA tokens with liquid staking functionality.
+Users can stake ORCA tokens to receive xORCA tokens proportional to their share of the pool, and later unstake with a cooldown period.

 ## Quick Start with Docker